 Updated 17 May 2021

-The lockdown in Northern Ireland had been extended and, while the government has provided a roadmap for easing restrictions, no firm dates have been issued.
+The lockdown in Northern Ireland had been extended and, while the government has provided a roadmap for easing restrictions, the next changes are planned for 24 May.
 On this page, we've tried to compile some of the key stakeholder questions to help you understand what the current situation means for you and your horse.

 You may travel to meet the care and exercise requirements of your horse, but journeys should be kept to a minimum where possible.